egandavidpatrick-del/project-navigator/README.md

 ---

 ## 🌐 Platform Overview
-The Saubon Synogen™ Multi-User Projects Catalogue Platform was originally developed for the AEC (Architecture, Engineering & Construction) industry, where organisations commonly manage projects using structured directory systems similar to the example below.
+The Saubon Synogen™ Multi-User Projects Catalogue Platform was originally developed for the AEC (Architecture, Engineering & Construction) industry, where organisations commonly manage projects using structured directory systems similar to the examples below.

 ## Typical Engineering Project Directory Structure